francescmarti00/dmu-multimedia/md/TECH2015-Module-Handbook.md

 <a name='how'></a>

-## How the Module Works
+## How the module works

-These are difficult and unprecedented times.
-You may have keen worries about your own health, or those you care for, or you may not.
-We wanted this module to be one which you can tackle in the way in which you feel most safe and comfortable.
+There are no lectures for this module.
+Each week we will have a ‘face to face’ lab.

 ### Practical Lab Sessions

-In previous years, you would have a one hour lecture and a two hour lab session every week, and an optional drop-in weekly lab from about week 22 onwards.
-However, we've changed this.

-You'll still see you have a lab on your timetable for this module.
-Ignore that.
-Instead, you can choose which you go to.
-There are two labs, one will be face-face and the other will be online.
-You'll need to choose each week whether you want the face-face or the online lab.

-We need to keep a cap on numbers though, so you'll need to book yourself onto the lab you want to go to.
-There are links on Blackboard for this.
-If you don't book a slot, you may not be allowed entry as the lab may be full.
+The module labs will be face-to-face. and they will take place in Q3.12 on Tuesdays 15:00 - 17:00.

 ### Learning Materials

-In past years, you'd walk into your lab session and we'd start off with your tutor giving a live demo at the front.
+This year, you'd walk into your lab session and we'd start off with your tutor giving a live demo at the front.
 You'd then work through a task that sees you learning whatever we're doing at that point.
 Ideally you'd finish before the end of the lab.

-This year, things will be slightly different.
-There will be no live demo at the front of the room.
-Instead, we are producing a series of short explainers for each lab session.
+We have also produced a series of short explainers for each lab session.
 Each of these will discuss a particular 'thing', such as a HTML refresher for example, with both a video and a text version.
-There will then be a guided activity that will see you using those techniques.
 All of these will be available via Blackboard from the beginning of the week BEFORE the lab.

-This means you can start on this at home really early.
-You can start on week 2 work as soon as you've finished your week 1 lab for example.
-You don't have to, but you can if you want, if that's what suits you.
-You might find you get to week 2 and it all made total sense and you don't need to go to a lab session.
-If that's the case, just check in with a tutor via email or book into an online session for a quick review.

 ### Lectures

-Before COVID, we'd already planned to remove the lectures entirely for this module and replace them with a weekly 1hr drop-in from week 1.
-For reasons unknown, this hasn't been timetabled, so in week 1 we'll find a mutually ok 1hr slot and do an additional online lab session in it.
+As already pointed out, there are no lectures for this module.

 [Back to the Contents](#toc)